 An integrated system speeds up searching for information needed to resolve a case.

-Having a single interface where all information can be easily accessed facilitates fast and seamless team collaboration.
+Having a single interface where all information can be easily accessed facilitates fast and seamless team collaboration for case management.

 A case management framework provides one solution to handle multiple cases.
 This increases productivity and efficiency.

-Case management tools can keep a history of all case-related content, process events, and collaborations.
+Case management tool can keep a history of all case-related content, process events, and collaborations.